ThestalosMonarch/ThestalosMonarch/README.md

 - 👋 Hi, @ThestalosMonarch, or in the real world Lucas!
 - 👀 I’m interested in C#, Uipath, Project and Process for Development and Automation!
-(As you can see for my nickname Yu-gi-Oh!)
+(As you can see for my nickname from Yu-gi-Oh!)
 - 🌱 I’m currently learning javascript and the framework Vue.JS
 - 💞️ I’m looking to collaborate on C# projects, vue.js projects and Uipath Projects!
 - 📫 How to reach me ...